 - Brush with a mixture of beaten egg and a tablespoon of milk or water if you want a shinier, deeper-colored crust.
 I personally don't do it but it looks nice and shiny.

-- Bake for about 60 minutes, until the dough is dry and lightly golden and the filling is puffed.
-It might take even longer than that.
+- Bake for 50-60 minutes, until the dough is dry and lightly golden and the filling is puffed.
+It might take even longer.

 - Keep leftovers refrigerated, covered with plastic wrap, or in an airtight container.